scriptPilot/google-calendar-skedpal/README.md

     }
     ```

-4. Modify the timemaps, calendar names and other options according to your needs
+4. Modify the timemaps, calendar names and other options according to your needs.
    - time maps must be created in SkedPal before
    - [Google Calendar Synchronization Documentation](https://github.com/scriptPilot/google-calendar-synchronization)